unchainedshop/unchained/docs/source/admin-ui/assortment.md

 ```
 ![diagram](../images/admin-ui/assortment/assortment-link-setting.png)

-### Manage assortment Filters
+### Manage assortment Products
-To add a product into a assortment navigate to the **Products** tab found in the assortment detail page.
-There you will be able to assign multiple products to a assortment.
+To add products to an assortment, navigate to the "Products" tab on the assortment detail page.
+From there, you can assign multiple products to the assortment, which can help customers easily find the products they're interested in.

-**Note: a product can belong to multiple categories and there is no restriction in that**
+It's important to note that a product can belong to multiple categories, so there is no restriction on assigning a product to multiple assortments.
+This can help you create a more flexible and intuitive product catalog, where customers can find products based on their needs and interests, rather than being limited by a strict category structure.

+By assigning products to assortments, you can also help customers discover related or complementary products, which can increase sales and customer satisfaction.
+Keep in mind that products need to be created before they can be assigned to an assortment.
+If you haven't created any products yet, you can do so by following the instructions provided in the [Product](./product) documentation.

 ![diagram](../images/admin-ui/assortment/assortment-product-setting.png)